Table of Contents

 For a DVE child element, no detailed description is necessary in this section.
 Instead it is sufficient to mention the following: "Connectivity for this connector is managed by the parent connector [connector name]."

-If applicable, add the Interfaces and/or DCF Connections sections as detailed in the template.
+If applicable, add the Interfaces and/or DCF Connections sections as detailed in the technical template.

 'Notes' section